 Conner is upset because he realizes his wife Gola has hired a private investigator to track him down.
 He and Bella have kept moving so that it would be hard to locate them.
 As the reader has already guessed, Bella is really Skye, Willow’s half-sister.
 Conner, too, has heard about Gola’s upcoming parole hearing and he is determined to keep Skye.

-Neither Bethany nor Conner believe that Gola is ready to be a good mother.
+Neither Bethany nor Conner believes that Gola is ready to be a good mother.
 She had neglected the girls and often left them alone for more than a day with no food, while she partied.

 She finally had hit another car while driving drunk, and two people died.
 That’s why she was in prison.
 No one had expected her to survive the accident herself, and that is why Conner took Skye.
 Gola claims Conner kidnapped Skye.

 My Response to A Mother’s Conviction

 This book hit me close to home, since I was once a foster parent.
 So was my next door neighbor.
 Both of us were in fost-adopt programs, hoping to adopt children we were fostering, just as Bethany had wanted to adopt Willow.

 I remember taking long walks with my neighbor as we shared our concerns and our fears that something might interfere with the adoptions.
 Her foster child was a drug baby, born addicted.
 Our children’s mother abandoned them when their father had gone to prison.
 He was the only one contacting them.

 Their mother didn’t want them back, but she had promised our daughter she would come get them.
 She would promise to call at a certain time, Sarah would wait by the phone, and the calls never came.
 I learned this from Sarah’s previous foster mom.
 Nevertheless, Sarah kept hoping.